-Table 4-201: Application Submittal Requirements tion Submittal Requirements В С D Ε F G Н 1 J K L М N 0 Section Application Type General Application Materials Vicinity Map Site Plan Grading and Drainage Plan Landscape Plan Impact Analysis Rezoning Justification Report Statement of Appeal Development Agreement 1 Improvements Agreement 2 Water Supply/Distribution Plan Wastewater Man./treat Plan nalvsis Affordable Housing Plan 3 4-103 Administrative Review ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Demonstration of Compliance with Section 7-107.
-4-104 Limited Impact Review ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Demonstration of Compliance with Section 7-107.
-4-105 Major Impact Review ~ ~ ~ ~ ~ > ~ ~ ~ ~ ~ ~ Demonstration of Compliance with Section 7-107.
+Table 4-201: Application Submittal Requirements ents Section 4-203. В С D Ε F G Η 1 J Κ L Μ Ν 0 Section Application Type General Application Materials Vicinity Map Site Plan Grading and Drainage Plan Landscape Plan Impact Analysis Rezoning Justification Report Statement of Appeal Development Agreement Improvements Agreement Traffic Study Water Supply/Distribution Plan Wastewater Man./treat Plan Floodplain Analysis Written Narrative/ Additional Submissions 4-103 Administrative Review ~ ~ ~ > < ~ ~ ~ ~ ~ ~ Demonstration of Compliance with Section 7-107.
+4-104 Limited Impact Review ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Demonstration of Compliance with Section 7-107.
+4-105 Major Impact Review ~ ~ ~ ~ ~ ~ ~ ~ > ~ ~ 1 Demonstration of Compliance with Section 7-107.
 4-106 Amendment to an Approved LUCP ~ Amendment Description, subject to Minor or Substantial Modification determination per section 4-106.
 4-107 Minor Temporary Housing Facility ~ ~ ~ ~ See Section 4-301 for additional submittal requirements.
 4-108 Vacation of a County Road or Public ROW ~ See Section 4-302 for additional submittal requirements.
 4-109 Development in 100-Year Floodplain ~ ~ ~ ~ 4-110 Develop.
-100-Year Floodplain Variance > > > > Statement of request and response to standards.
-4-111 Location and Extent Review > > Demonstration of general conformance with the Comp.
+100-Year Floodplain Variance ~ ~ ~ ~ Statement of request and response to standards.
+4-111 Location and Extent Review ~ ~ Demonstration of general conformance with the Comp.
 Plan and compliance with any applicable IGAs.
-4-112 Call-Up to the BOCC ~ Application materials as determined by Director.
-4-113 Rezoning > > > Legal description of property.
-4-114 Code Text Amendment > Written description of amendment and justification.
-4-115 Variance > ~ Statement of request and response to standards.
-4-116 Administrative Interpretation ~ 4-117 Administrative Interpretation Appeal. ~ 4-118 Waiver of Standards Submitted with companion application or determined by Director for Waiver of Standard for By Right Use.
+4-112 Call-Up to the BOCC < Application materials as determined by Director.
+4-113 Rezoning ~ ~ < Legal description of property.
+4-114 Code Text Amendment ~ Written description of amendment and justification.
+4-115 Variance ~ ~ Statement of request and response to standards.
+4-116 Administrative Interpretation ~ 4-117 Administrative Interpretation Appeal. < 4-118 Waiver of Standards Submitted with companion application or determined by Director for Waiver of Standard for By Right Use.
+Accommodation, Federal Fair Housing Act > A development agreement will be required for any project for which the Applicant is requesting a vested rights period longer than 3 years.
+An improvements agreement may be required for any project for which public improvements are necessary.